Will Queensland’s Property Prices Win Gold After the 2032 Olympics?

-Although some 11 years away, the 2032 Olympic Games is on the lips of most Queenslanders – particularly among Brisbanites – whose home city is currently the preferred host of the event.
+Although some 11 years away, the 2032 Olympic Games is on the lips of most Queenslanders – particularly among Brisbanites – whose home city has been declared host of the event.

 However, it’s not just the excitement of the world’s largest multi-sport event that has tongues wagging.